ueberauth/ueberauth/README.md

 #### Http Methods

-By default, all callback urls are only avaialble via the GET method.
+By default, all callback urls are only available via the GET method.
 You can override this via options to your strategy.

     providers: [
       identity: { Ueberauth.Strategies.Identity, [ methods: ["POST"] ] }